MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-linux.md

 # Install the Azure CLI on Linux

 This article explains how to install the Azure CLI on Linux.
-Select the appropriate package manager for your distribution from the options shown previously.
+Select the appropriate package manager for your distribution from the options at the top of the page.
 Using a Linux distribution's package manager is recommended, but you may manually install the Azure CLI on Linux by selecting the [Install script](?pivots=script) option.

 [!INCLUDE [current-version](includes/current-version.md)]